joshcanhelp/josh-to-11/input/symlinked/posts/2009-07-24-9-great-web-strategy-links-for-july-24th-2009.md

 ---
-title: "9 Great Web Strategy Links for July 24th 2009"
+title: 9 Great Web Strategy Links for July 24th 2009
-excerpt: "This week I’ve got some great links about SEO, Twitter, and marketing.
-I save and send out a lot of links during the week and I like going back through them and explaining why I think they are important."
+excerpt: 'This week I’ve got some great links about SEO, Twitter, and marketing.
+I save and send out a lot of links during the week and I like going back through them and explaining why I think they are important.'
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
-tags: ["Analytics", "SEO", "Marketing", "Twitter", "Design", "Web Strategy"]
-featured_img:
 wpid: 941
+tags:
+  - Analytics
+  - SEO
+  - Marketing
+  - Twitter
+  - Design
+  - Web Strategy
+featured_img: null
 ---